nodef/linenoise.c/README.markdown

 # Linenoise

 A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, Android and many other projects.
+By [Salvatore Sanfilippo](https://github.com/antirez).

 * Single and multi line editing mode with the usual key bindings implemented.
 * History handling.